jweiland-net/maps2/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========

+**Version 7.1.1**

+- As references can not be passed to call_user_func in SignalSlot Dispatcher, we have to use the SlotReturn value to get new value of isValid.

 **Version 7.1.0**

 - Add possibility to pre-filter records with help of Maps2Registry API before attaching a PoiCollection record